 \subsubsection{Structure of $\tilde U_0$.
 Locality lemma for $\sigma^{(0)}$}

 Let be $z \in \sigma^{(0)}$.
-To describe the structure of path-indices for the points of $\tilde U$ over~$z$, we follow the scheme developed above.
-Consider a small ball $D \subset \cX$ centered at $z$, select an arbitrary point $z'$ in $\cX \setminus \sigma$ and introduce a local fundamental group $\pi_1^{loc} [z]$ and the map~$\ppsi$.
+To describe the structure of path-indices for the points of $\tilde U$ over~$z$ (i.e.\ the points of $\tilde U_0$), we follow the scheme developed above.
+Consider a small ball $D \subset \cX$ centred at $z$, select an arbitrary point $z'$ in $\cX \setminus \sigma$ and introduce a local fundamental group $\pi_1^{loc} [z]$ and the map~$\ppsi$.
 One can formulate the following lemma, whose conditions are slightly more restrictive than the conditions of Lemma~\ref{le:locality}:

-\begin{lemma} Let $z$ be a crossing of exactly two singularities, say $\sigma_j$ and $\sigma_k$, the point $z$ be regular on the singularities (the gradients $\nabla g_j$ and $\nabla g_k$ at $z$ are non-zero), and the crossing be transversal (the gradients $\nabla g_j$ and $\nabla g_k$ at $z$ are not proportional).
+\begin{lemma} Let $z$ be a crossing of exactly two singularities, say $\sigma_j$ and $\sigma_k$.
+Assume further that the point $z$ is regular on the singularities (i.e.\ gradients $\nabla g_j$ and $\nabla g_k$ at $z$ are non-zero), and that the crossing is transversal (i.e.\ the gradients $\nabla g_j$ and $\nabla g_k$ at $z$ are not proportional).
 Then

 a) The local subgroup $\pi_1^{loc} [z]$ is isomorphic to $\mathbb{Z}^2$.
 The generators for the group are $\ppsi( \gamma_1)$, $\ppsi( \gamma_2)$, where $\gamma_1$ and $\gamma_2$ are simple loops about $\sigma_j$ and $\sigma_k$ in $\Pi_D (z',z')$.